Dre Campbell Farm

 You can also buy insecticidal soap as a ready-to-use spray.
 Brands such as Bonide carry insecticidal soaps.
 These contain active ingredients that work against certain plant diseases, including powdery mildew.

-Spray it onto the problem areas of the plant.
+Spray it onto the problem areas of the plants.

 7. Cueva

-This commercial product contains copper, another remedy used to control fungal diseases organically.
+This commercial product contains copper, another organic remedy used to control fungal diseases.

 Cueva is a liquid copper fungicide.
 It helps control powdery mildew, bacterial cankers, anthracnose, brown rot, and more.